UbiquityRobotics/ubiquity_launches/README.md

   via secure shell.

 * We use the secure shell to do X11 protocol forwarding.
-  X11 a fairly old, but reliable, technology for doing remote window access.
+  X11 a fairly old (but reliable) technology for doing remote window access.
 Using X11 protocol forwarding, we can debug a program running on the robot processor with windows that show up on the development processor.